 17-02-17 | Two months on from the commencement of the Code for Tendering and Performance of Building Work 2016, the Senate has passed legislation to reduce the two-year transition period for enterprise agreement content rules.

 16-02-17 | The Corporations Amendment (Crowd Sourced Funding) Bill 2016 (Cth) has passed the House of Representatives and entered the Senate.
 The Senate Economics Legislation Committee Report was tabled for consideration on 13 February 2017 and the Committee recommended the Bill be enacted.

 14-02-17 | After many years of stops and starts, the Privacy Amendment (Notifiable Data Breaches) Bill 2016 (Cth) passed the Senate on 13 February 2016 and is now waiting assent.

 Recommended, Banking and Finance, 2017 Legal 500

 Recommended, Commercial Litigation & Dispute Resolution, 2017 Legal 500

 Sparke Helmore Lawyers

-Sparke Helmore Lawyers is a firm of 600 people working from nine offices across Australia.
+Sparke Helmore Lawyers is a firm of more than 650 people working from eight offices across Australia, serving the needs of the insurance, government, financial services, technology, mining, construction and property sectors.
 Our expertise spans corporate and commercial to construction, workplace to insurance, IP to IPOs, mining to manufacturing, and property to procurement.